 - After your operation you will be kept in the theatre recovery room before being transferred to the ward. - A nurse will check your pulse, blood pressure, and breathing rate regularly.
-It is important that if you feel any pain you must tell the nursing staff, who can give you painkillers to help. - Anaesthetics can make some people sick.
+It is important if you feel any pain you tell the nursing staff, who can give you painkillers to help. - Anaesthetics can make some people sick.
+If you feel sick we advise you not to drink until this feeling has passed.
 The nursing staff may offer you an injection to help this sick feeling go away.

-You will be taken to the Post-Operative Care Unit.
-This is an intensive care ward where you will be looked after closely.
-There will be a nurse by your bed most of the time.
+After the operation, you will be taken to the High Dependency Unit (HDU).
+This is a large intensive care ward where you will be looked after closely, there will be a nurse by your bed most of the time.

-It is quite normal to feel washed out when you wake up as it will have been a long and major operation.
+It is quite normal to feel washed out when you wake up, it will have been a long and major operation.

 You will be given a clear plastic oxygen mask, this helps your breathing, and you will wear the oxygen mask for a few days.

-There will be a lot of monitoring equipment near your bed.
-Do not be alarmed by this, it is quite routine.
+There will be a lot of monitoring equipment near your bed, do not be alarmed by this, it is quite routine.

 You will also have the following tubes attached to you; they are there to help and are normal practice.

-- Approximately three drips one in your arm to give you fluids, one in your wrist to measure your blood pressure and one in your neck to estimate how much fluid you need. - You may have a tube in your nose, which goes into your stomach (this drains the stomach contents so that you won't be sick and put strain on your wound by vomiting).
-This tube can make your throat feel sore. - A thin tube (catheter) will be in your bladder to drain the urine out, as your mobility will be reduced and you may have trouble passing urine.
-This catheter drains continually and is held in place by means of a small balloon, it can't fall out if you move or stand up. - If you have been reviewed as needing a feeding tube, this will be placed in your abdomen that will allow us to give you the nutrients you need until you are eating and drinking enough calories.
-This may be kept in for a few weeks at home. - You will also have two chest drains to allow the lung to inflate fully after the operation.
+- Three drips one in your arm to give you fluids, one in your wrist to measure your blood pressure and one in your neck to estimate how much fluid you need. - You may have a tube in your nose, which goes into your stomach (this drains the stomach contents so that you won't be sick and put strain on your wound by vomiting).
+This tube can make your throat feel sore. - One or two drains in your abdomen to drain fluid from your wound site. - A catheter will be in your bladder to drain the urine out, as your mobility will be reduced and you may have trouble passing urine.
+This catheter drains continually and is held in place by means of a small balloon, it can't fall out if you move or stand up.

-You will not be allowed to eat anything a few days so that the new join has time to heal.
-However, you will be allowed small amounts of water which will gradually be increase over the first week.
+You will not be allowed to eat anything for a few days so the new join has time to heal.
+However, you will be allowed small amounts of water which will gradually be increased over the first week.

 When the team have said you can start food again, you will see the dietitian so that your specific needs can be assessed.